-Nursing is a lucrative, fast-paced, and exciting field for people who want to work in the medical field, but who do not want to become doctors.
-Registered nurses earn a median salary of $68,450 per year and a degree in nursing can lead to careers in hospitals, private practices, schools, and the military.
+Registered nurses (RNs) earn a median salary of $70,000 per year, and a degree in nursing can lead to careers in hospitals, private practices, schools, and the military.
 Nurses are needed anywhere that provides healthcare services.
 Like doctors, nurses are in demand across the country and the world.
 This means that with an on-campus or online nursing degree and a nursing license, you can relocate to another city, state, or town, and easily find work.

 As baby boomers age and rates of obesity and diabetes increase, the demand for nurses continues to grow.
 The U.S. Bureau of Labor Statistics (BLS) projects a 15% increase in registered nurse jobs from 2016 to 2026.
 This translates to approximately 437,000 new nursing positions that need to be filled.
 For students considering attending a nursing program in Montana, now is an excellent time to begin preparing for a career in the field.